lady-h-world/My_Garden/reading_pages/Resplendent_Tree/semi_sup1.md

 <img src="https://github.com/lady-h-world/My_Garden/blob/main/images/Resplendent_Tree_images/code_splittraintest_mask1.png" width="820" height="512" />

 Before any forecasting work, we can plot the data into 2D or 3D space to see how does the data distribute, in order to get a sense of how challenging the problem is.
-To do this, we can apply UMAP dimensional reduction to project the dataset into 2-dimensional space, coloring the data point based on their masks and real labels ("0False" means masked negative class, "0True" means original negative class, "1False" means masked positive class, "1True" means original positive class), let's look at the plot of training data:
+To do this, we can apply UMAP dimensional reduction to project the dataset into a 2-dimensional space, coloring the data point based on their masks and real labels ("0False" means masked negative class, "0True" means original negative class, "1False" means masked positive class, "1True" means original positive class), let's look at the plot of training data:

 <img src="https://github.com/lady-h-world/My_Garden/blob/main/images/Resplendent_Tree_images/train_umap.png" width="1377" height="313" />